 Recognition and Rewards

 Aside from increased salaries and benefits, the number one driver for employee retention is recognition.
 In a study conducted by O.C.
 Tanner, 37% of employees said that more personal recognition would cause them to produce better work more consistently.
 With that, feedback, affirmation, and reward were the most effective methods of producing a culture of recognition.
 Too often, especially in larger companies, employees feel overlooked and undervalued in the workplace.
 While teamwork is a common value amongst major organizations, it should not be the end all be all.
 Valuing team accomplishments and recognizing individual efforts are not mutually exclusive, nor do they need to be.
 Exemplifying a specific employee’s work does not undo the work of the team.
 There are a series of strategies that a company can implement to be more effective in its employee recognition.
 The first being timeliness matters.
 Recognition that comes too long after the fact is not nearly as effective or well-received as one that is prompt.
 It not only values an employee’s work right after it happens, but it shows the company values the accomplishment enough that its recognition takes priority.
+Therefore, it is important to pay attention to each employee as soon as they achieve certain goals, and service awards for employees will especially boost company morale and motivate them to work more productively.
 It is also important to note, recognition does not always mean financial compensation.
 While that is a method, it is not the only one.
 Taking the time to understand how your employees prefer to give and receive appreciation.
 Especially if you do not have the funds to constantly give out bonuses, there are other, just as meaningful rewards.